 Once you have a strong brand story, you can use it in your PR efforts to build relationships with journalists, influencers and other key stakeholders.
 For example, you can use your brand story to pitch stories to journalists that align with your brand’s mission and values.
 You can also use your brand story in your social media and content marketing efforts, to help build engagement and loyalty among your audience.

 Working with the Media

 If you’re doing lots of media outreach, it’s easy to forget who you’ve contacted and what you’ve contacted them about.

-It’s hard to get placements for small businesses, so you must customize your pitch according to its recipient.
-Narrow down your list to journalists, writers, producers, and bookers.
+It’s hard to get placements for small businesses, so you must customize your pitch according to the recipient.
+Narrow down your list to journalists, writers, producers and bookers.

 The journalist and business owners’ goals will primarily diverge.
 A few journalists will cover news and events relevant to the business.
 We need to think like journalists in this situation.
 It can be difficult to find or connect with relevant journalists.
 Finding the correct match among the thousands of journalists available can make the remaining work much simpler.